How to Pay Nanny Taxes Yourself

 Federal unemployment taxes – or FUTA – is 6% of your nanny’s first $7,000 in gross wages for a maximum obligation of $420.

-If you live in a credit reduction state, you may have a tax rate of 0.6%, which would reduce your responsibility to $42.
+If you live in a credit reduction state, your tax rate may be 0.6%, reducing your responsibility to $42.

 State unemployment